-- Between 1986 and 1988, the conservative Jacques Chirac was prime minister under the Socialist president François Mitterrand.
+- Between 1986 and 1988, the conservative Jacques Chirac was prime minister for the Socialist president François Mitterrand.

-- When conservatives won the legislative elections of 1993, Chirac refused to serve under Mitterrand a second time. Édouard Balladur, the former finance minister, became prime minister for two years.
+- When conservatives won the legislative elections in 1993, Chirac refused to serve under Mitterrand a second time. Édouard Balladur, the former finance minister, became prime minister for two years.

 - From 1997 to 2002, Chirac, by then president, had to accept the Socialist Lionel Jospin as prime minister.